pelamfi/whatsapp-archive-browse/docs/testing-approach.md

   - Input files constructed by test using resources stored in the project
   - Top level function of the program called
   - Outputs compared to reference files stored in git, mismatches fail tests
-  - Facility within the test to regenerate reference outputs if they are missing (typically deleted by programmer `rm -rf tests/resources/reference_output/*`)
+  - Facility within the test to regenerate reference outputs if they are
+    missing: `./build.sh --refresh-test-resources`
   - In this relatively straightforward stateless project end to end tests are easy to debug and understand